Counselling with SpeakEasy Cambridge Therapy

 Adlerians believe that any movement is beneficial to an individual and all behaviour is purposive.

-My fees are £50 for a 50 minute session, however, I believe that counselling should be accessible to all and therefore operate a sliding scale to work with your situation.
+My fees are £60 for an initial session and after that £50 for a 50 minute session, however, I believe that counselling should be accessible to all and therefore operate a sliding scale to work with your situation.
 Contact me if this applies to you.